Table of Contents

 Instead of starting with what should be on a plant based diet grocery list, i’d instead like to start with what should not!

-Here’s a quick reference list of all the things that best belong remaining on the grocery store shelf instead of your cart: Every convenience item that promises “meat free” including cookies, candies, soda, and nothin’ but microwave madness.
+Here’s a quick reference list of all the things that can easily remain on the grocery store shelf without much despair:

 - Stuff you wont eat but buy just because it says “vegan.”